collectiveidea/awesome_nested_set/README.md

 ## Conversion from other trees

 Coming from acts_as_tree or another system where you only have a parent_id?
 No problem.
-Simply add the lft & rgt fields as above, and then run:
+Simply add the left & right fields as above, and then run:

 ```ruby
 Category.rebuild!